 It is our intention to be able to educate you on all of the different aspects of the needs and requirements for this breed, to then allow you to provide them with the life they want.

 That being said, we are going to start our complete guide to the Cocker Jack by looking at something a bit closer to home, you.

 Cocker Jack Puppies – Before You Buy…

-However, you must also turn the spotlight onto your own self simply because it will be important for you to be honest with your own ability to look after a dog.
+However, you must also turn the spotlight onto yourself simply because it will be important for you to be honest with your ability to look after a dog.